sonocotta/esp32-gameboy/README.md

 ## Software

 In the [software](/firmware/esp32-nes-emulator) section NES firmware is provided.
 It is based on the [arduino-nofrendo](https://github.com/moononournation/arduino-nofrendo) implementation.
-Hardware difinition added for both Play ESP and ESP32 Gameboy.
+Hardware definition added for both Play ESP and ESP32 Gameboy.

 ### Platformio IDE